nens/threedi-docs/source/d_settings_objects.rst

      - Text
      - No
      - m
      - Location of your interception file, relative to the location of your sqlite in the folder-structure.
 It should look something like *rasters\\interception.tif*.
+This superseeds any global interception value.
 See :ref:`interception` for more details.
      - Terrain information
    * - Interception global
      - interception_global
      - Decimal number
      - No
      - m
-     - Global interception value.
+     - Interception value.
+This global value is superseded in case an interception file is provided.
 See :ref:`interception` for more details.
      - Terrain information
    * - Wind shielding file
      - wind_shielding_file